Technorely/tendermint/docs/spec/abci/client-server.md

 ## Server Implementations

 To use ABCI in your programming language of choice, there must be a ABCI server in that language.
-Tendermint supports three implementations of the ABCI, written in Go:
+Tenderely supports three implementations of the ABCI, written in Go:

 - In-process (Golang only)
 - ABCI-socket